masnagam/docker-csc2fa-http-proxy/README.md

 The container starts an [Openbox] session.
 The screen can be accessible by using a modern web browser via [noVNC] and [x11vnc].

 Open `http://localhost:5980/vnc_auto.html` in your web browser.
-You an see that [xdotool] will enter texts on the Cisco Secure Client window and dialog automatically instead of you.
+You can see that [xdotool] will enter texts on the Cisco Secure Client window and dialog automatically instead of you.
 Wait a moment for PIN code to be shown.